You can, by all means, build and design your own WordPress website.

 - WP Rocket – a caching and performance plugin that improves speed

-- We use some Divi specific plugins such as Monarch, Divi ToolBox and Divi Bars.
+- We use some Divi specific plugins such as Monarch and Divi ToolBox.
 I also love CSS Hero.
 This plugin allows you to add CSS code without having to know CSS.
 I do know quite a bit of CSS, but this is a lovely tool that makes my designs move a little faster.

 This is where the rubber meets the road so to speak!
 This is where you get your hands in the clay.
 Using the Divi builder makes it fairly easy for you.
 They have 100s of layouts to use or you can design from scratch.
 You can also start with a layout and modify it how you want.